Stone Music Entertainment

-Stone Music Entertainment (Hangul: 스톤 뮤직 엔터테인먼트), was a South Korean music distribution company under CJ ENM, along with music streaming store Genie Music.
+Stone Music Entertainment (Hangul: 스톤 뮤직 엔터테인먼트) is a South Korean music distribution company under CJ ENM, as part of a partnership with the music streaming store Genie Music since 2021.
 It was one of the largest co-publisher companies in South Korea.

-The company was also formerly a music production and management company and managed artists such as SG Wannabe, Davichi, Roy Kim, Son Ho-young, Eric Nam, Fromis 9, HEDY, and TO1, before the business closed in April 2021.
+The company was also formerly a music production and management company, which managed artists such as SG Wannabe, Davichi, Roy Kim, Son Ho-young, Eric Nam, Fromis 9, HEDY, and TO1, before the business closed in April 2021.

 Under its previous name CJ E&M Music, it was named Music Distributor of the Year at the Gaon Chart K-Pop Awards in 2014.

 History

-The company was originally established as Mediopia in May 1993 and later renamed as Mediopia Technology Co., Ltd in June 1994, as a manufacturer and distributor of electronic devices.
+The company was originally established as Mediopia in May 1993 and later renamed to Mediopia Technology Co., Ltd in June 1994, as a manufacturer and distributor of electronic devices.

 In January 2002, the company was listed on KOSDAQ.

 In August 2004, Maekyung Hudson was incorporated as a subsidiary.

-In July 2006, the largest shareholder changed from Poibos Co., Ltd. to CJ Corporation and was incorporated as an affiliate of CJ Corporation.
+In July 2006, their largest shareholder changed from Poibos Co., Ltd. to CJ Corporation and was incorporated as an affiliate of CJ Corporation.
 The company later became a part of CJ Media Co., Ltd.

-In September 2006, the company was later established again as Mnet Media, following the merge with GM Agency, MaxMP3 and ID Icheon Entertainment.
+In September 2006, the company was later established again as Mnet Media, following the merger with GM Agency, MaxMP3, and ID Icheon Entertainment.

-In January 2007, the company established entertainment company Core Contents Media, which was headed by producer Kim Kwang-soo.
+In January 2007, the company established the entertainment company Core Contents Media, then headed by producer Kim Kwang-soo.

-In May 2007, CJ Music was merged into Mnet Media, which was operated in the music distribution and broadcasting businesses.
+In May 2007, CJ Music was merged into Mnet Media, which operated in the music distribution and broadcasting businesses.

 In January 2011, Mnet Media was merged into CJ E&M and renamed as CJ E&M Music.
-Following the merge, the company was revoked from the KOSDAQ listing in March 2011.
+Following the merger, the company was revoked from the KOSDAQ listing in March 2011.

 In December 2013, CJ E&M Music acquired 19% of Jellyfish Entertainment's shares to form a partnership.

 In March 2014, the CJ E&M label system was introduced with Jellyfish Entertainment, The Music Works, MMO Entertainment, and 1877 Entertainment joining the system.

 In April 2014, CJ E&M Music launched a joint venture with Japan's Victor Entertainment, which was called CJ Victor Entertainment.

 In September 2015, CJ E&M Music acquired B2M Entertainment.

-In October 2015, CJ E&M Music signed a strategic partnership deal with hip hop label Hi-Lite Records.
+In October 2015, CJ E&M Music signed a strategic partnership deal with the hip-hop label Hi-Lite Records.

 In January 2016, CJ E&M Music signed a strategic partnership deal with hip hop label AOMG.